Is Sean Hannity Boycott Un-American? [Opinion]

 But some of Sean Hannity’s actions lately have even right-wingers questioning his sanity.
 For one thing, until recently, the Fox News host had still been peddling the Seth Rich murder conspiracy.
 Seth Rich, who worked for the Democrat National Committee, was murdered in a botched robbery in July of 2016.
 Sean Hannity, as well as some on the right, have speculated that he was giving information to WikiLeaks — something that is far-fetched and not supported by any facts whatsoever.

-As Newsweek describes, Sean Hannity and some other Republicans have been peddling this conspiracy despite appeals from Rich’s family.
+As Newsweek described, Sean Hannity and some other Republicans have been peddling this conspiracy despite appeals from Rich’s family.
 Hannity eventually declared he would stop discussing his investigation on his nightly show.
-However, as Newsweek‘s article notes, it has more to do with the displeasure of Fox News executives than Sean Hannity having second thoughts.
+However, as Newsweek‘s article noted, it has more to do with the displeasure of Fox News executives than Sean Hannity having second thoughts.

 This spring, many on the left successfully organized to get Bill O’Reilly fired from Fox News due to sexual harassment claims.
 They tried to do the same with Hannity.
 As The Blaze noted, the boycott failed.